Contributions In Lieu of Taxes

 Because EWEB is a municipal utility and does not pay taxes, it instead provides

-6 percent of its retail electric revenues to the City of Eugene.
+6 percent of its retail electric revenues and a portion of its wholesale power

 State law says "a city owning and operating a municipal electric system ... shall